Norwood Junction railway station: Platforms 1 & 2

 Platform 2 serves the same track as Platform 1 but passengers are not able to join or alight as the doors open only on the Platform 1 side.
-This is due to the live rail being on the side nearest to Platform 2.
-Platform 2 also is used for platform alteration.

 Platform 3

 Platform 3 is mainly used for northbound trains terminating at Bedford via London Bridge.
 Many passengers use this platform to go to central London, London St Pancras International & Luton Airport Parkway.
 The platform serves both fast and stopping services, and is mainly used by Thameslink.

 Platform 4

 Platform 4 is mainly used for southbound trains terminating at Gatwick Airport.
 The platform serves both fast trains and stopping services, and is also mainly used by Thameslink.

 Platform 5

 Platform 5 is mainly used for southbound trains terminating at West Croydon, Epsom and Sutton.
 Most trains stop at this platform and many travellers from London alight here.
 Services come from London Bridge, Highbury & Islington and London Victoria.
 The platform is used by both Southern and London Overground.